pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-binning/tutorial.md

 It should be noted that "CheckM lineage_wf" offers a range of optional outputs that can be generated to provide additional information to the user.

-To keep it simple we will check the bin statistics to investigate the performance of our previous binning efforts.
+To keep it simple, we will check the bin statistics to investigate the performance of our previous binning efforts.

 > <question-title>Binning performance</question-title>
 >